rackerlabs/docs-developer-blog/_posts/2019-03-05-oracle-exadata-smart-scan-feature.md

 The Smart Scan feature in Exadata enables SQL processing to happen at the storage tier, instead of the database tier, to improve query performance.
-Smart Scan reduces the volume of data sent to the database tier there by reducing the CPU usage on database nodes.
+Smart Scan reduces the volume of data sent to the database tier thereby reducing the CPU usage on database nodes.

 <table>